eopobee50/cyberMagic/README.md

 - Copy the filebeat-configuration.yml/metricbeat-configuration.yml file to /etc/ansible/roles/.
 - Update the filebeat-configuration.yml/metricbeat  configuration files to include the ELK private IP .
 - Run the playbook, and navigate to ELK VM Public IP (http://<elk public IP>:5601/app/kibana) to check that the installation worked as expected.

-Answer the following questions to fill in the blanks:

 Which file is the playbook?
 - filebeat-playbook.yml